kamilburda/batcher/docs/sections/Customizing-Export.md

 1. In GIMP, assign a color tag to the layer(s) you want to consider background (right-click on a layer → `Color Tags` → choose your color).
 2. In the plug-in, the color tag will be displayed next to the layer name(s).
-3. Add the "Insert background" procedure.
+3. Add the "Background, foreground" → "Insert background" procedure.
 If needed, you may place this procedure after "Use layer size" by dragging it onto "Use layer size".
 4. If you want to perform [batch editing](Batch-Editing.md) rather than export, you may want to merge the inserted background with each layer.
 To do so, add the "Merge background" procedure.